FranckLab/Intermediate-Rate-Tension-Device/ReadMe.txt

 -------------------------------------------------------------------------------
 - Tension Device Assembly.step (Assembly file for entire tension device with all individual parts that can be found in more detail below)

-- Device 3D Printed Parts (parts to 3D print)
+- Device 3D Printed Parts (Parts to 3D print)
-    + Motion Control Knob
+    + Motion Control Knob (Rotates the four T8 Lead Screws with the Timing Belt)
-    + TensionDevice - Impact Grip
+    + TensionDevice - Impact Grip (Connected to part '8381K3' which sits on the rail.
+A cylindrical magnet is placed in the top of the impact grip which connects the impact grip with a metal screw at the end of the linear actuator of the motor)
-    + TensionDevice - Sample Dish Holder
+    + *TensionDevice - Sample Dish Holder (Holder for a 1-well rectangular sample dish)
-    + TensionDevice_Rail Mount
+    + TensionDevice_Rail Mount (Connects the rail to the 'Z-Stage_Aluminum')
-    + Timing Belt Tensioner
+    + Timing Belt Tensioner (Placed on top of the 'TopPlate_Aluminum.
+A cylindrical piece must be placed in the top of it to hold the timing belt in tension)

  - Device Purchased Parts (CAD of each part that needs to be purchased through third party venders)

- - Waterjet Cut Aluminum Parts (aluminum parts to be created to the specifications of the CAD files with a watercut jet)
+ - Waterjet Cut Aluminum Parts (Aluminum parts to be created to the specifications of the CAD files with a watercut jet)
-    + Tension Device_Z-Stage_Aluminum.step
+    + Tension Device_Z-Stage_Aluminum.step (Connected to the four T8 Lead Screws, the two impact grips, and the rail mount)
-    + TensionDevice_Nikon Baseplate Mount.step
+    + *TensionDevice_Nikon Baseplate Mount.step (Mounts motors to either side of the baseplate)
-    + TensionDevice_NikonBaseplate.step
-    + TensionDevice_TopPlate_Aluminum.step
+    + *TensionDevice_NikonBaseplate.step (Aluminum plate with dimensions that fit a microscope stage)
+    + TensionDevice_TopPlate_Aluminum.step (Top of device to mount the rail and control knob)

+* Denotes parts that might need to be adapted depending on the user's microscope system or sample dish size

 ===============================================================================
 |              Test sample parts for various tensile speciments:              |